detekt/detekt/docs/pages/gettingstarted/gradle.md

             reportId = "CustomJsonReport"                 // The simple class name of your custom report. destination = file("build/reports/detekt.json") // Path where report will be stored }
+        basePath.set(projectDir)                            // Specify a base path for relative paths in the reports, otherwise all file paths reported will be absolute file path.
     }
 }
 ```